 Community Action Project Delivery

-During the final week of the program students have to work together to deliver their Community Action Project.
-They learn to delegate roles and responsibilities, manage a budget and set goals.
+During the final week of the program, students have to work together to deliver their Community Action Project.
+They learn to delegate roles and responsibilities, manage a budget, and set goals.
 Students work alongside locals to deliver their community action project.

-Students have a chance to enjoy their last day in Leon, purchase souvenirs for family and friends and participate in a closing celebration with their English studentsStudents participate in a structured closing reflection workshop where they reflect on all they have learned and experienced during their GG journey.
+Students have a chance to enjoy their last day in Constanza and purchase souvenirs for family and friends.
+Students participate in a structured closing reflection workshop where they reflect on all they have learned and experienced during their GG journey.
 They have an opportunity to appreciate others for their contributions (GG Leaders, Coordinators, and their peers.)
-They spend time evaluating the program and identify how they will keep the GG spirit alive back home as Alumni Ambassadors.
+They spend time evaluating the program and identifying how they will keep the GG spirit alive back home as Alumni Ambassadors.

-At the airport they say their goodbyes to their in-country Program Coordinators and new Global Glimpse family and fly back to the United States.
+At the airport, they say their goodbyes to their in-country Program Coordinators and new Global Glimpse family and fly back to the United States.